Credit Score for FREE

 View your personalized credit health report and loan offers in a few steps, Apply for Low-Interest Loan and Lifetime Free Credit Card Today!

 What is a Credit Score?

 A credit score is a measure of a person’s creditworthiness.
 It’s a numerical figure that falls in the range of 300-900.
-The credit score is useful while ascertaining the ability of the person to repay the borrowed amount.
+It is useful while ascertaining the ability of the person to repay the borrowed amount.

 The government calculates credit Scores using authorized agencies.
-It depends on various factors like repayment records, length of credit history, inquiries made for credit, etc.
+It depends on various factors like repayment records, length of credit history, inquiries made for loans, etc.

-Whenever you apply for a loan or a credit card, the concerned entity verifies your credit score and takes a decision based on it.
-Higher credit score entails benefits such as credit cards with a higher limit, large loan amounts, and low-interest rates.
+Whenever you apply for a loan or a credit card, the concerned entity verifies your score and takes a decision based on it.
+A higher score entails benefits such as credit cards with a higher limit, large loan amounts, and low-interest rates.

 Companies computing the credit score